 \section{Introduction}

-The ergodicity of interacting particle systems is one of the most significant hypothesis supporting the foundation of statistical physics.
-In this paper, we provide a new characterisation of the ergodicity of infinite interacting particle systems in terms of the optimal transportation theory and of the theory of point processes.
-As an application, we prove the ergodicity of particle systems with long-range interaction potentials including $\mathrm{sine}_{2}$, $\mathrm{Airy}_{2}$, $\mathrm{Bessel}_{\alpha, 2}$ ($\alpha \ge 1$), and $\mathrm{Ginibre}$ point processes.
+The ergodicity (i.e., the convergence to the equilibrium) of interacting particle systems is one of the significant hypothesis supporting the foundation of statistical physics.
+In this paper, we study the ergodicity in terms of the optimal transportation theory and of the theory of point processes.

-To keep the presentation in this introduction simple, we state our results here only in the case of~$X=\R^n$ equipped with the standard Euclidean topology $\T$ and the distance~$\mssd$, the square field operator $\Gamma(\cdot)=|\nabla \cdot|^2$ associated with the standard gradient operator $\nabla$, the Borel $\sigma$-algebra $\Sigma=\mathscr B_\T$ generated by $\T$, the Lebesgue measure $\mssm$, the family $\msE$ of all relatively compact sets in $\R^n$, and we always choose the exhaustion~$E_h=\bar{B}_{r_h}^{d}(\mathbf 0)$ of closed balls centred at $\mathbf 0$ with radii~$r_n \uparrow \infty$ as localising sets in the following arguments.
-We will present, however, our result in a far more general setting in \S \ref{sec: Pre}, in which we will not assume the local compactness nor the Polish property for $X$.